Edualk12/homelab-monitoring-zabbix/README.md

 I enabled snmp v2c in my switch and set the snmp community:

 ```
-Set snmp commmunity public ro
+set snmp community public ro
-Set snmp community private rw
+set snmp community private rw
 ```

 ### Step 2
-There are common Object Identifier (OID) used widely by every company which are:
+There are common Object Identifiers (OIDs) standardized and used by many vendors:

 | Metric | OID |
 |--------|-----|